maldoinc/wireup/docs/pages/interfaces.md

 the concrete implementation directly.
 Since Python doesn't have built-in interfaces, you can use classes that are marked as abstract within the container.

-This method helps to make testing easier as you can create dummy implementations of these services in your tests in order to control their behavior.
+This method makes testing easier as you can create dummy implementations of these services in your tests in order to control their behavior.

 ## Example